balihoo-gens/git-linux-practice/basic-git/README.md

 1. Create a branch for yourself using 'git branch'
     - what command can you use to show all the branches ?
+		-a shows all branches
-    - how does it indicate the current branch ?
+    - how does it indicate the current branch ? current branch is highlighted with an asterix
 1. enter this new branch using 'git checkout'
-    - how can you use 'git checkout' to create AND enter a new branch at the same time?
+    - how can you use 'git checkout' to create AND enter a new branch at the same time? git checkout -b <new-branch>
+		(The -b instructs to run new branch before??)
 1. save this file
     - explain what you see with 'git status'
+		Changes not staged for commit and untracked files in branch new-branch aka shows state of the project
-    - explain what you see with 'git diff'
+    - explain what you see with 'git diff' shows changes to (this) file
 1. commit this file to your branch using 'git add' followed by 'git commit'.
-    - what does the -a option of git commit do?
+    - what does the -a option of git commit do? tells command to automatically stage files that have been modified/deleted
     - what does the -m option of git commit do?
     - save this file again with the answers to the above two questions, but now using 'git commit' with the a and m options
     - note the 7 digit number git gives you when you commit.
 This is the commit id, also known as the SHA.
 The SHA is used to identify specific commits.